+Here’s a review of a local music compilation from 14 years ago!
 BigO (Before I Get Old) magazine celebrated its 200th issue recently; it has also co-released this album (with Leonard Soosay’s Snakeweed Recordings) as a showcase of what the Singapore indie rock scene has to offer.

 A review from a decade ago… “Oh if this album is a hit, they’ll probably release another one!” was the cynical response from the CD store clerk, when I mentioned that Fambly Cat was Grandaddy’s last album, their swan song, so to speak.

 I have been dissing the Noughties (ie 2001 to 2010) as being devoid of great music.
 But of course, that’s not entirely true.
 As some of you might know, Power of Pop has been around since 1998 and so I am going to be posting reviews of great albums from the Noughties just to remind […]

+Here’s a review from 2006.
 The singer-songwriter genre remains as vital in the 2000s as it was when it first emerged in full flower in the early 70s.
 Case in point – Scotsman Roddy Frame who dropped his better known ‘Aztec Camera’ moniker a decade ago to trade under his own name.

 A review from 2002.
 ANDY PARTRIDGE Fuzzy Warbles Vol. 1 & Vol. 2 (APE) As any card-carrying XTC fanatic will inform you, the Swindon-based band spent the better part of the 90s on strike from their record label Virgin, finally earning their freedom from a draconian contract sometime in 1998.
 The band then set up their own […]